Vikram Vedha (2022 film): Plot

 Vikram begins his investigation with Abbas's informant, who led them to Shatak's hideout, but finds that the informant has been killed.
-He and his unit tries to find the killer.
-Vikram takes a moment to recollect when he finds the leader of the Mumbai Gang from Vedha's story.
+He and his unit try to find the killer.
+Vikram takes a moment to recollect when he finds the leader of the Mumbai gang from Vedha's story.
 He apprehends and fights him only for the gang leader to almost kill Vikram before getting shot and killed by his unit member Deepak.
 Vikram searches his room, but finds a cigar where he finds that the cigarette is filled with marijuana instead of tobacco.
 Vikram deduces that Babloo is behind the encounter and informs Vedha at his restaurant, who brings Babloo to an abandoned factory.
-Vikram arrives and meets Vedha, who tells the third and final act to Vikram.
-Vedha had sent Shatak and Chanda to Mumbai.
-He noticed that only his men, except Pandey's are being targeted and eliminated by the cops.
+Vikram arrives and meets Vedha, who kills Babloo, leaving Vikram frustrated for being unable to determine Abbas' killer.
+Flustered, he threatens Vedha, who asks him to patiently listen to his third and final story.

+Six months ago, Vedha visits Mumbai to ensure Shatak and Chanda's safety once again and implies that Chanda would be successful, however it turns out to be Vedha's last meeting with Shatak and Chanda when they were still alive.
+He has since become a tour de force in the lanes of Lucknow, after sending Shatak and Chanda away to Mumbai since the feud with Pandey.
+He noticed that only his men, not Pandey's, are being targeted and eliminated by the cops.
+Among the few surviving men in his gang are Babloo and his right-hand man Sanki.
+During one such chase, Sanki pushes Vedha out of their vehicle, only to be intercepted by a cop, revealed to be Abbas; who is revealed to be on Babloo's payroll.